ZorbakScape/JagexLauncherBypass/README.md

 ## Troubleshooting

+If you encounter any issues, please follow these steps:

-1    Navigate to the folder located at %localappdata%/runelite.
+1. Navigate to the folder located at `%localappdata%/runelite`.

-2    Verify that you have the correct JAR files in this folder.
+2. Verify that you have the correct JAR files in this folder.
 Ensure that the switching process is actually changing the filenames as expected.

-3    To test the switching functionality, you can run runelite.exe.
+3. To test the switching functionality, you can run `runelite.exe`.
 If the switching does not appear to work, you can try the following:

    a.
 Delete all JAR files in the folder.

    b.
 Download the backup Runelite JAR provided in the repository.

    c.
-Re-download the switching script and run it again."
+Re-download the switching script and run it again.

 ## Contributions